 VOCs enter indoor air via a process called “off gassing.”
 The compounds in VOCs are usually found in household paints, solvents, wood preservatives, aerosol sprays, cleansers and disinfectants, bug repellents, air fresheners, automotive products, building materials, furnishings, office supplies, and even dry-cleaned clothing.
 As these things age, they gradually release vapors that contain VOCs into indoor air.
 In homes that are poorly ventilated, VOCs accumulate, causing eczema and other health problems.

-While they are still exploring the link between VOCs and eczema, scientists believe that these toxic compounds both damage the skin’s protective barrier and cause chronic inflammation.
+While the link between VOCs and eczema is still being explored, scientists believe that these toxic compounds both damage the skin’s protective barrier and cause chronic inflammation.
 Chronic inflammation weakens the immune system, thereby contributing to skin conditions (like eczema and psoriasis) that have an autoimmune component.

 Dust may seem like a harmless nuisance, but it can greatly contribute to the development of eczema symptoms.
 Not only is dust a direct skin irritant, it contains high concentrations of toxic properties that invade the blood stream.
 Furthermore, a large percentage of adults and children are allergic to dust mites, and there is a strong link between allergic reactions and the development of eczema.
 We find that homes with spray foam are dustier because of a lack of fresh air exchanges.
 We measure the lack of fresh air through the carbon dioxide levels.